spences10/scottspence.com/posts/2022/03/02/make-a-contact-form-with-sveltekit-and-airtable/index.md

 - 'email' as a 'Email' field
 - 'message' as a 'Long text' field

-You can add in any additional fields you want to store in Airtable.
+You can add or remove any additional fields you want to store in Airtable, you do you 😊.

 ## Set up Svelte form